Legal and Privacy Notice

 We will share some or all of the information obtained during the application process with prospective lenders in order to assess your eligibility and process your application to completion.
 A list of prospective lenders can be found in our ‘Terms of Business’ or on our website.

 Where your personal data has been shared with a lender they will process the data in line with the conditions of this notice, otherwise, the lender will inform you of how they process your personal data.
-You can find links to our lenders websites and their own privacy notices on our own website using the following links:
+You can find links to our lenders websites and their own privacy notices on our own website.

 We may need to contact your mortgage provider, property surveyors, accountant, and/or any other relevant third party, in order to gather evidences that we need to support your application as required by lenders’ criteria.
 The information that is provided to each is limited to only what is required to grant the information request.